 The number of materials used to manufacture plastic tubing is matched by the number of types of plastic tubing, which ranges from highly sanitary tubes used in cleanrooms and surgery to drainage tubes for sewage and waste removal.
 Plastic tubing is engineered and designed to fit specific applications and can be formed, shaped, and configured for any number of conditions.

-Corrugated tubing is used for chemical processing, in corrosive environments, laboratories, and high purity fluid and solvent transfer.
+Corrugated tubing is used for chemical processing, in corrosive environments, in laboratories, and for high purity fluid and solvent transfer.
 It is very flexible and can be extended or compressed without affecting the ID.
 Corrugated plastic tubing can be produced in any length in a variety of ID‘s.

-Medical plastic tubing is manufactured to the exacting standards of the United States Pharmacopeia organization (USP) and the National Sanitation Foundation (NSF).
+Medical plastic tubing is manufactured to the exacting standards of the United States Pharmacopeia (USP) and the National Sanitation Foundation (NSF).
 USP Class VI defines the requirements for biological reactivity, while NSF 51 outlines the use of plastics with food products.
 Medical tubing has to be translucent, able to be sterilized and reusable, and nonreactive with bodily fluids or tissues.

 Square plastic tubing has limited use and is sometimes used for its appearance.
 It has the same functions as cylindrical tubing and is able to transport liquids and gases.
 Due to its strength, it is included in the production of lawn furniture.

 Small diameter tubing, also known as miniature tubing, is used in applications that need regular tubing but of a smaller size.
-It is made from polycarbonate, polypropylene, polyethylene, polystyrene, and PVC to name a few.
+It is made from polycarbonate, polypropylene, polyethylene, polystyrene, and PVC, to name a few.
 It is used in electrical components, swab sticks, medical products, and dispensing tubes in various lengths.

 Centrifuge plastic tubing is cylindrically shaped tubes that are placed in centrifuge slots to analyze and separate tested materials.
-They are high strength, precision containers that can safely hold a wide variety of materials.
-Plastic centrifugal tubes are more commonly used due to their cost effectiveness.
+They are high-strength, precision containers that can safely hold a wide variety of materials.
+Plastic centrifugal tubes are more commonly used due to their cost-effectiveness.

-The regulations for the production of plastic tubing mainly pertains to its use in the food industry and the transport of water.
+The regulations for the production of plastic tubing mainly pertain to its use in the food industry and the transport of water.
 Aside from governmental regulations, several other organizations monitor and develop specific guidelines for materials that come in contact with the public.

 The FDA oversees any products that come in contact with food or beverages.
-Since plastic tubing is a major part of the food industry, the FDA has established regulations specifying the cleanliness and sanitary standards for food processing plastic tubing.
+Since plastic tubing is a major part of the food industry, the FDA has established regulations specifying cleanliness and sanitary standards for food processing plastic tubing.
 Materials used in plastic tube production are tested for composition, additives, and properties.
 If it meets the requirements, it is classified as FDA compliant.
 FDA CFR 21 is an all-encompassing regulation that includes requirements for materials used for medical purposes.

 The USDA regulates equipment used in the production of meat and poultry products.
 The Food Safety and Inspection Service (FSIS), a department of the USDA, provides guidelines regarding several aspects of food production following FDA requirements listed in CFR 9.

 The NSF was founded to standardize sanitation and food safety requirements.
 It has over 80 requirements for public health and safety.
 It covers all sectors of food production.
-One of its critical areas for examination and testing is all equipment that comes in contact with drinking water such as plumbing, water treatment chemicals, and water filters.
+One of its critical areas for examination and testing is all equipment that comes in contact with drinking water, such as plumbing, water treatment chemicals, and water filters.

 The USP is a public standards authority for medicines and health care items.
 It sets standards for quality, purity, strength, and consistency.
 USP Class VI standards determine the toxicity of materials and their dangers to people.
 Any tubes that come in contact with body tissue or muscles are tested and graded.
-The USP uses a variety of tests to determine if a material meets their standards.
+The USP uses a variety of tests to determine if a material meets its standards.